refinedmods/refinedarchitect-template/README.md

   - Require conversation resolution before merging.
   - Do not allow bypassing the above settings.
 - Set the tags on the GitHub repository.
+- Set the custom repository properties on the GitHub repository.
 - Set some GitHub repository settings:
   - Only allow issues.
   - Preserve this repository.